-- Permits are valid in loading zones after 5:00 PM and on weekends.
+Permits are valid in loading zones after 5:00 PM and on weekends.

-- Permits are not valid in designated reserved spaces, red zones, or unmarked/unpaved spaces, public parking lots, meters, or areas designated as timed parking, unless otherwise posted.
+  - Permits are not valid in designated reserved spaces, red zones, unmarked/unpaved spaces, metered spaces, public parking lots or areas designated as timed parking, unless otherwise posted.

   - Alteration, misuse, transfer, resale or duplication of any parking permit is prohibited and may result in the revocation of parking privileges.

   There is an extensive range of permit types determined by user characteristics and permit duration.
 Once you have identified the permit you need, purchases can be made online or at the Parking & Transportation office.

   Where to Park

-For a comprehensive guide to campus parking, the Campus Parking Map displays all designations of parking lots and campus facilities with detailed permit requirements.
+  For a comprehensive guide to campus parking, the Campus Parking Map shows all designations of parking lots and campus facilities and their permit requirements.